ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 of the steps in the tutorial called [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial#_select-a-python-interpreter).
-When you complete this tutorial make sure that select your installed version of Python through VS Code and write, run, and debug a starting "Hello World!" program written in Python.
+When you complete this tutorial make sure that select your installed version of Python through VS Code and write, run, and debug a "Hello World!" program written in Python.
 Along with confirming that you can run the "Hello World!"
 Python program in VS Code, you should ensure that you can run the same program in your terminal window.

 [^1]: Many proactive programmers benefit from using [pyenv](https://github.com/pyenv/pyenv) on either MacOS or Linux and